MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/troubleshoot-np.md

 The current exclusion options are:

 1. Setting up a custom allow indicator.

-2. Using IP exclusions: `Add-MpPreference -ExclusionIpAddress 192.168.1.1`
+2. Using IP exclusions: `Add-MpPreference -ExclusionIpAddress 192.168.1.1`.

 3. Excluding an entire process.
 For more information, see [Microsoft Defender Antivirus exclusions](configure-exclusions-microsoft-defender-antivirus.md).

 ## Collect diagnostic data for file submissions

-When you report a problem with network protection, you're asked to collect and submit diagnostic data that can be used by Microsoft support and engineering teams to help troubleshoot issues.
+When you report a problem with network protection, you're asked to collect and submit diagnostic data for Microsoft support and engineering teams to help troubleshoot issues.

 1. Open an elevated command prompt and change to the Windows Defender directory: